TheNachoBIT/GeoFenix-Engine/README.md

 - More tools for coding.
 - Cross-platforming (Mac and Linux support).

-# There's an issue, problem, bug, suggestion or an idea about this.
+# I have an issue, problem, bug, suggestion or an idea about this.

 Then feel free to say it in here: https://github.com/TheNachoBIT/GeoFenix-Engine/issues